KubeOps/gitlab-chart/doc/charts/gitlab/migrations/README.md

 #### host

 The hostname of the PostgreSQL server with the database to use.
-This can be omitted in lieu of `serviceName`
+This can be omitted if `postgresql.install=true` (default non-production).

-#### serviceName

-The name of the `service` which is operating the PostgreSQL database.
-If this is present, and `host` is not, the chart will template the hostname of the service (and current `.Release.Name`) in place of the `host` value.
-This is convenient when using PostgreSQL as a part of the overall GitLab chart.
-This will default to `omnibus`

 #### port